Methods

 object.setting = false # => NoMethodError

-To set a default value for the attribute, pass default:
+To set a default value for the attribute, pass default:, like so:

 class_attribute :settings, default: {}